Nagumo-Type Characterization of Forward Invariance for Constrained Systems: Introduction

-The rest of the paper is organized as follows.
-Preliminaries are recalled in Section~\ref{sec_preliminaries}.
-The problem formulation is in Section~\ref{sec_problem_formulation}.
-Our main result is stated in Section~\ref{sec_main_result} and proved in Section \ref{sec_proof}.
+The remainder of this paper is organized as follows.
+Preliminaries related to differential inclusions and tangent cones are in Section~\ref{sec_preliminaries}.
+The problem formulation, its motivation, and the rationale of the proposed approach are in Section~\ref{sec_problem_formulation}.
+Our main result for general sets is stated and proved in Section~\ref{sec_main_result}, and the considered assumptions are discussed, through counterexamples, in Section~\ref{sec_discussions}.
+The case of practical sets is treated in Section~\ref{Sec.Prac}.
+For clarity, some of the intermediate proofs and technical lemmas are relegated to the Appendix.

-\ifitsdraft Due to space constraints, some proofs and intermediate results are omitted and can be found in the appendix. \else Due to space constraints, some proofs and intermediate results are omitted and can be found in \cite{...}. \fi
+A preliminary version of this work is in the conference paper~\cite{CDCsubmusion2025}, where intermediate results and detailed proofs were not included.
+Moreover, the context of practical and polytopic sets was not considered.
+Finally, the importance of having $F(x)$ non-tangent to $\partial K \cap \partial C$, for $x \in \mathcal{P}$, was not argued.